terrydolan/lfcgeo/README.md

 The app has knowledge of every player that has been included in an LFC squad; that is 100+ seasons and 800+ players.

 ## Try the app
-The lfcgeo app is deployed at [lfcgeo.herokuapp.com](https://lfcgeo.herokuapp.com).
-It is also available from [lfcgeo.lfcsorted.com](http://lfcgeo.lfcsorted.com).
+The lfcgeo app is deployed at [https://share.streamlit.io/terrydolan/lfcgeo/main/lfcgeo_app.py](https://share.streamlit.io/terrydolan/lfcgeo/main/lfcgeo_app.py).

 ## App user interface
 The app maps each LFC season squad player's journey from their birthplace to Anfield using a 'great-circle' line of shortest distance.
 You can select the season to map using a slider.
 Any LFC season can be selected, from 1892-1893 to the current season.
 The default selection is 1900-01, Liverpool's first title winning season.